Scandium element close-up with metallic sheen

 • Sports Equipment: Scandium-aluminum alloys create high-performance, lightweight sports gear, including baseball bats and bicycle frames.

-• Solid Oxide Fuel Cells: Scandium-stabilized zirconia is used as an electrolyte material in solid oxide fuel cells, enhancing efficiency.
+• Solid Oxide Fuel Cells: Scandium-stabilized zirconia is used as an electrolyte material in solid oxide fuel cells, enhancing efficiency and durability at high operating temperatures.

-• High-Intensity Lighting: Scandium iodide is employed in high-intensity discharge lamps, offering efficient, bright lighting for stadiums and film production.
+• High-Intensity Lighting: Scandium iodide is employed in high-intensity discharge lamps, offering efficient, bright lighting for stadiums, film production, and photographic lighting.

 What are the main compounds with scandium?

-• Scandium Oxide (Sc2O3) : Used as a component in the production of high-temperature superconductors and as a catalyst in organic synthesis.
+• Scandium Oxide (Sc2O3) : Used as a component in high-temperature ceramics, superconductors, and as a catalyst in organic synthesis.

-• Scandium Chloride (ScCl3) : Employed in research and as a catalyst in organic chemistry reactions.
+• Scandium Chloride (ScCl3) : Employed in research, chemical synthesis, and as a starting material for other scandium compounds.

-• Scandium Fluoride (ScF3) : Used in the production of high-intensity discharge lamps and as a catalyst in various chemical processes.
+• Scandium Fluoride (ScF3) : Used in high-intensity lamps, specialty glass, and as a catalyst for industrial chemical reactions.

-• Scandium Aluminum Alloys : Alloys containing scandium and aluminum, which are utilized in aerospace, sports equipment, and other high-strength applications.
+• Scandium Aluminum Alloys : Alloys containing scandium and aluminum, used in aerospace, sports equipment, and advanced structural materials due to superior strength-to-weight ratios.

 Who discovered scandium?